 2929 Walnut Street, 5th Floor, Philadelphia, Pennsylvania, 19104

-Micah Gold-Markel is a Philadelphia-born-and-raised entrepreneur setting a healthy, inclusive foundation to our region's green collar economy.
+Micah Gold-Markel is a Philadelphia-born-and-raised entrepreneur setting a healthy, inclusive foundation to our region's green-collar economy.
 His company, Solar States, was founded with a dual-mission to educate the next generation of solar installers and install.
 His Find Your Power curriculum is used in solar training programs throughout the area, and he currently employs a number of graduates from these free programs.
 He's bringing Philadelphia the most equitable, inclusive, beneficial model to solar installations, and he's been at it since 2008.
+Watch finalist video.

-Paul is committed to the idea that people and organizations can be motivated to action when they are well educated in and guided through the process, and understand the cost effective benefits of clean and renewable energy.
-Working with building owners and managers throughout the region, community leaders in over 100 local municipalities and over 75 local schools, he has advanced the adoption of energy related strategies, including energy conservation, efficiency, and renewable energy.
+Paul is committed to the idea that people and organizations can be motivated to action when they are well educated in and guided through the process, and understand the cost-effective benefits of clean and renewable energy.
+Working with building owners and managers throughout the region, community leaders in over 100 local municipalities and over 75 local schools, he has advanced the adoption of energy-related strategies, including energy conservation, efficiency, and renewable energy.
 In addition to his training programs, webinars, and in-person speaking engagements that have reached thousands of people in the Philadelphia region, Paul is an active member in various community groups and professional societies as a passionate advocate for energy and environmental policies that will move our region toward a clean energy economy.
+Watch finalist video.